 Students are allowed to submit a conference draft (an early version of the essay that I will review similar to the way I would provide feedback during an office conference during office hours).
 Conference drafts must be a complete rough draft of your essay.
 When I receive a conference draft, I will review the document and provide the same feedback and marginal comments I would provide if I were grading the assignment (with the exception of the actual letter grade).

-Conference drafts should be submitted via e-mail as an attached Microsoft Word file (.doc or .docx file) to roberta.sain@clarendoncollege.edu no later than the Thursday before the major writing assignment's deadline.
+Conference drafts should be submitted via e-mail as an attached Microsoft Word file (.doc or .docx file) to elizabeth.cranford@clarendoncollege.edu no later than the Thursday before the major writing assignment's deadline.
 If I receive a conference draft, I will provide feedback within 24-48 hours and you can revise the essay according to my feedback.

-ONLINE ATTENDANCE POLICY
+ONLINE and DUAL CREDIT ATTENDANCE POLICY

 Regular weekly attendance is mandatory in all online courses.
-Specific activities will be identified on the tentative course schedule that must be completed in order for students to be considered "in attendance."
-These activities are labeled and highlighted.
+Activities under the "APPLY" heading on the tentative course schedule must be completed in order for students to be considered "in attendance."
+These activities are labeled.
 Attendance will be posted to the Student Portal.